BurgerNight/Dota2-DragonChess-AI/README.md

 These problems occur when the game board is not correctly identified.
 Try changing game resolution or use `--board_coordinates` above to manually set up board coordinates.

 2. Will it get you VAC banned?

 The program functions based on image recognition.
-It does not access or modify any game files.
-It should be safe to use.
+It does not access or modify any game files and should be safe to use.